 1. Write out EVERYTHING

-Get out your notebook, Excel document, blank piece of paper (this year I’m using Excel) and follow along to create your own study planner!
+Get out your notebook, Excel document, or blank piece of paper (this year I’m using Excel) and follow along to create your own finals study plan!
 I create headings for each of my courses.
 Under each course, I list out everything I need to know for that course’s final.
 When I say everything, I mean everything.
 Okay no not everything as in the entirety of the universe, but everything as in all chapters I need to know, test study guides I need to review, and other important items.

 This lets me see all of the topics I need to cover and review before finals.

 2. Divide into Tasks

 I usually start studying for a final about five days before the day of the test.
 This gives me plenty of time to procrastinate and review the material enough so that I actually understand it instead of frantically trying to memorize important pieces here and there.